 - What dose of quick-relief medicine to take and when to take it.

 - When to follow up with the healthcare professional who regularly manages your asthma treatment.

 - When to get urgent or emergency care.

 Preparing for an appointment

 - Take your asthma action plan with you.
-If you haven’t made one yet, work with your doctor to create one.
-This plan should discuss how to treat an asthma attack.
+If you don’t have one, ask to make one.

-- Bring your peak flow meter results and all of your medications.
+- Bring your peak flow meter results and all of your medicines.

-- Be prepared to demonstrate using your metered-dose inhaler.
-Improper use can reduce an inhaler’s effectiveness.
+- Be prepared to demonstrate using your peak flow meter and inhaler.

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 Some good questions to ask your doctor include:

-- Do my medications or treatment plan need to be changed?
+- Do my medicines or treatment plan need to be changed?

 - What are the signs that I may be about to have an asthma attack?